-2) s-Component Size Distribution: The s-component size distributions are computed, recording the number of nodes and edges in each s-component and how many s-components have each size.
+Finally, the s-component size distributions were computed, recording the number of nodes and edges in each s-component and how many s-components have each size.
 This allows us to understand how nodes and edges are distributed, e.g., is there one giant component and a few small components or are component sizes more uniformly distributed.